Trak Packer: A New Machine Concept

 - Free up space for the end user

-In addition, we started thinking through what development could look like — and how we could prototype this New Machine Concept in a six week sprint.
+In addition, we start thinking through what development could look like — and how we could prototype this New Machine Concept in a six-week sprint.
 (Learn more about our Ship in Six philosophy here.)

-Through the course of this process, we determined the correct track layout, explored iterative CAD designs, and reviewed the timing studies and controls architecture of our revolutionary New Machine Concept.
-This stage not only clarified objectives and expectations, but allowed us to workshop potential risks and solutions.
+Through the course of this process, we determine the correct track layout, explore iterative CAD designs, and review the timing studies and controls architecture of our revolutionary New Machine Concept.
+This stage not only clarifies objectives and expectations, but allows us to workshop potential risks and solutions.
 This is the magic of Loupe’s revolutionary approach to product development.

 Or, to quote our CEO and Co-Founder David Nichols: